eseidel/saycbridge/src/README.md

 The Z3 Bidder
 -------------

-The Z3 Bidder (z3b) is our 3rd attempt at writing a bidder for SAYC.
+The Z3 Bidder (z3b) is our 3rd attempt at writing a bidder for SAYC and uses Microsoft Research's [Z3 theorem prover](http://z3.codeplex.com/) to describe it's Knowlege model.

-Z3B uses Microsoft Research's [Z3 theorem prover](http://z3.codeplex.com/).
+Unlike the KBB, the Z3B (due to Z3) is easily capable of representing OR constraints (e.g. a 1S overcall may be 8+ points AND 5+ spades OR a good 4-card suit.)

 Unlike the KBB, the Z3B's Rules are NOT globally ordered.
 Global ordering in the KBB caused confusion where seamingly incomprable Bids would unexpectedly have an ordering.